haibt/rubylake-cms/README.md

     $ rails s

 Open a browser (like Chrome) to access the URL:
-    S

     http://localhost:3000/